GUANGMINGJIA/AML_PROJECT_ADVANCED/README.md

 The goal of this project is to build a deep learning model capable of processing large-scale chest X-ray data for binary classification of pneumonia (PNEUMONIA) versus normal (NORMAL).

-**Technical features include: **
+**Technical features include:**
-- Avoiding end-to-end black-box workflows, with implementation in the PyTorch framework.
+- Following a complete machine learning workflow, implemented with the PyTorch framework.
 - Preprocessing of complex medical images.
 - Optimization strategies addressing challenges of storing and processing large-scale image data.
 - Handling class imbalance through weighted loss functions and improved sampling efficiency.